Gage-Technologies/gigo-documentation/workspace/resources_specified/resources_specified_3.md

 # Resources Specified
 >How Much and How Little?

-The *Resource Block* is the section of the workspace config that specifies the resource allocation for a workspace.
+The *Resource Block* is the section of the DevSpace config that specifies the resource allocation for a DevSpace.
 Users can allocate specific resources based on what they might need for a given project.

 ### **Resource Block Parameters**